kbillis/trade-crypto/README.md

 # trade-crypto
 trade-crypto is about simple trading of crypto currencies via kraken.

+# disclaimer
+I am not a trader and this is not a financial tool or advice.
+This is purely for fun.

 # Need:
 - install with pip very few python libraries.